Constructing Runge-Kutta Methods with the Use of Artificial Neural Networks: Method derivation

 During the data generation phase, we generate the input and target data that are going to be used to train the neural network.
 We have used various integration intervals $[t_s,t_e]$, from $[0,2\pi]$ up to $[0,200\pi]$ and various steplengths, from $h = \frac{\pi}{4}$ down to $\frac{\pi}{512}$.
 As we mentioned before, the input and the target data are described by the equations (\ref{input}) and (\ref{target}) respectively.
 Therefore, after the data generation, we obtain an input matrix of size $6 \times N$ and a target matrix of size $4 \times N$.
 Where $N$ is the number of steps and the following equation holds

 During the training phase, we use the generated data to train the neural network.
-The method used to conduct the training is a variation of the typical backpropagation method, called {\bf Gradient Descent with Momentum and Adaptive Learning Rate Backpropagation} or GDX (see \cite{yu}).
-We use this training method since it has yielded the best results performance-wise, in comparison with the rest.
-Instead of a standard error estimation function, we use a custom one for this purpose, which is shown below
+The method used to conduct the training is a variation of the typical backpropagation method, called {\bf Gradient Descent with Momentum and Adaptive Learning Rate Backpropagation} or GDX.
+The back-propagation algorithm and its numerous variants constitute the most popular learning technique for feedforward neural networks \cite{haykin}.
+However, a shortcoming of the original back-propagation algorithm is that it can be easily trapped in local minima.
+In order to deal with this disadvantage, the addition of a momentum term has been proposed.
+GDX includes the momentum term in order to be able to escape from local minima, but also has been found to present faster convergence and lower training times compared to other competing methods \cite{yu}.